Addisu87/FullStack-Django-React/README.md

 - **How create a post from the document?**

-  - click the input which has create a post placeholder and enter any text on the textarea of the modal and click post after that.
+  - Click the input which has create a post placeholder and enter any text on the textarea of the modal and click post after that.

 - **How to change a profile picture?**